 Make them tutors for their grand children.
 No one loves elders better than their grand children.
 So, if you give the task of tutoring kids, then it will stimulate elders’ brains and also makes learning, a lot fun for your kids.

-Make them join facebook!
-Because, according to preliminary research conducted in Arizona university, has revealed that, in elders more than 65 years old, who learn to use facebook, it increases their cognitive function. suggest that men and women older than 65 who learn to use Facebook could see a boost in cognitive function (ability to process thoughts).
+Make them join Facebook – According to preliminary research conducted in Arizona university, in elders more than 65 years old, who learn to use facebook, it increases their cognitive function.
+This suggest that men and women older than 65 who learn to use Facebook could see a boost in cognitive function (ability to process thoughts).